younik/portfolio/_pages/about.md

 Hello world 👋

 I am at EPFL as a visiting student in the *Machine Learning and Optimization Laboratory*.
 I am researching under the supervision of [Thijs Vogels](https://thijs.link/) on improvements for PowerSGD.
-I am also an AI Master's student at the University of Bologna; previously, I took my Bachelor's in Computer Engineering.
+I am also an AI Master's student at the University of Bologna; previously, I took my Bachelor's in Computer Engineering at University of Brescia.
 My main research interests are improving *Reinforcement Learning* generalisation with *Meta-Learning* techniques, *Continual Reinforcement Learning* and *Causal Reinforcement Learning*.
 Anyway, I tend to be passionate about everything around AI; currently, I am exploring Dynamic Neural Networks.

 Since I was young, I like programming and open-source culture 👨‍💻